 We aim to create a safer community by reducing anti-social behaviour and fire setting crime among young people.
-Our primary focus is to make learning a positive experience that inspires them to become role models within their own peer group.
+The primary focus is to make learning a positive experience that inspires them to become role models within their own peer group.

 Students attend a fire station for a week, taking part in a structured, disciplined programme of events that combines practical training with classroom-based workshops.